-Dia de los Muertos or The Day of the Death is a Mexican Festival commemorating family members who had passed away.
-Although people have their faces painted as skulls and halloween-style costumes this festival is not one of doom or gloom.
-Instead it is a colourful event with decorated altars to welcome the spirits of their loved ones.
+Dia de Los Muertos or The Day of the Death is a Mexican Festival commemorating family members who had passed away.
+Although people have their faces painted as skulls and Halloween-style costumes this festival is not one of doom or gloom.
+Instead, it is a colourful event with decorated altars to welcome the spirits of their loved ones.
 The day is so important to Mexican culture that it has been recognised by UNESCO.
-If you've ever see the Disney movie Coco, then you may have an idea of what to expect.
+If you've ever seen the Disney movie Coco, then you may have an idea of what to expect.

 Festival of Lights – Lyon, France

 The Festival of Lights originally began as a way to celebrate the Virgin Mary, mother of Jesus.
 It has since transformed from a traditional celebration to a unique urban event which has influenced creative light displays in the world.
 The spectacular performances and light show attracts millions of visitors to the city of Lyon each year.

 If you can’t make it to Edinburgh for the Festival Fringe then spend New Year here instead.
 Originally celebrated by Vikings to mark the winter solstice, Hogmanay is one of the best places in the world to celebrate the New Year with three days of unforgettable events.

 Beginning on 30th December with the Torchlight procession, torchbearers dressed as Vikings parade through the streets of Edinburgh.
 On New Year’s Eve, the cannon at Edinburgh Castle is fired at midnight, followed by a spectacular firework display.

 From traditional ceilidh bands to DJ sets, celebrations continue until 1st January with thousands of people from all around the globe descending on the city to celebrate the Hogmanay traditions.
 If you’re adventurous, join the hundreds of people who wearing fancy dress plunge into the River Forth on New Year’s Day.